 Sharing an account with a client*****

-*Investment advisers and IARs may execute discretionary transactions on 10 days of verbal authority, while broker-dealers and agents must have written authorization prior to any discretionary transaction.
+*Investment advisers and IARs may execute discretionary transactions on 10 days of verbal authority, while broker-dealers and agents must have written authorization before any discretionary transaction.

-**The same rule we discussed with agents (above) applies here.
-An investment adviser or IAR may borrow money from a client in the business of lending money.
+**The same rule discussed for agents (above) applies here.
+An investment adviser or IAR may borrow money from a client who is in the business of lending money.
 Otherwise, borrowing from or lending to clients is unethical and prohibited.

-***The most common version of professional misrepresentation relates to registration designations.
-For example, an IAR may not infer their registration means they’re successful or are adequately qualified to handle any client account.
-Registration simply means a person may legally operate in a state, and has no bearing on their qualifications or abilities.
+***A common form of misrepresentation involves registration and designations.
+For example, an IAR may not imply that being registered means they are successful or qualified to handle any client account.
+Registration only means the person may legally operate in a state; it does not indicate skill, experience, or performance.

-****When a third-party analysis or report is furnished to a client, the investment adviser or IAR must disclose it was the creation of the third party.
-Otherwise, the client may assume it was the creation of the adviser, which would be misleading.
+****If a third-party analysis or report is provided to a client, the investment adviser or IAR must disclose that it was created by a third party.
+Without that disclosure, the client could reasonably assume the adviser created it, which would be misleading.

-*****While it’s possible an agent shares an account with a customer (if written approval from the broker-dealer and written agreement with the customer exists), IARs may never share accounts with clients.
-No matter the situation, it is considered unethical.
+*****Agents may be permitted to share an account with a customer if there is written broker-dealer approval and a written customer agreement.
+IARs, however, may never share accounts with clients.
+In all situations, it is considered unethical.

 Sign up for free to take 30 quiz questions on this topic